SchlossLab/Topcuoglu_ML_mBio_2020/README.md

 5. In our lab, we provide the seed which is [0-99] by submitting an array job in our HPC cluster.
 That 1 array job then runs 100 jobs with the seeds [0-99].

-	- The array job as seen in `full_analysis.pbs` has these commands in it:
+	- The array job -as seen in any of the `.pbs` files- has these commands in it:

 ```
 # define array id as [1-100]